Golf Blog Feature

 Rory has hit the TP5 since joining TaylorMade in May 2017.
 After testing a range of manufacturers Rory settled on TaylorMade for his clubs and ball .... for a huge sponsorship fee!
 He settled on number 22 for his ball and has RORS printed on the side.
 He got married on the 22nd and says this about the number:

 “We looked up the meaning of numbers and the number 22 means powerful and high risk, high reward, and that’s sort of everything I am on the golf course so I thought that was appropriate,” McIlroy said.

 Here's his ball

-Previously known as a nike athlete Tiger has a range of different manufactures in his bag now including his specialised TGR irons and a Titleist putter.
-The ball he now chooses to hit is the Bridgestone Tour B XS ball.
-This ball has a Gradational core which allow the ball more distance in the flight which really suits his game.
+Primarily known as a Nike athlete, Tiger has a range of different manufacturers in his bag now including his specialized TGR irons and a Titleist putter.
+The ball he now chooses to hit is the Bridgestone Tour B XS ball which has a softer cover using the SlipRes technology.
+This ball has a Gradational Compression core which promotes more distance in flight which really suits his game.
 The distance the ball travels is also enhanced by the dual dimple technology.
 This really is the ball for the big hitter.

-This is a ball for the golfer who likes to attack the course with long drives and distance wedges.
-It's less of a ball for around the greens as as mentioned suits a certain type of golfer – which is exactly the golfer Woods is.
+This is a ball for the golfer who likes to attack the course with long drives and wedges.
+It's soft cover still makes it suitable around the greens so it's a solid choice for both power and touch.